OChRA-lab/ochra/docs/source/usage.rst

 This class represents an OChRA wrapper for the device's driver so its functionalities can be exposed in the framework.

-First, import and inherit from the `abstract` class defined as previously described and `RestProxyMixin` class from `ochra_common`.
+First, import and inherit from the `abstract` class defined as previously described and `RestProxyMixin` class from `ochra.common`.
 Define `__init__` method; the first call should always be the superclass init with the `name` field passed through.
 The module path will be `"YOUR_MODULE.device"` and collection `"devices"`.
 ::

     from .abstract import IkaPlateAbstract
-    from ochra_common.utils.mixins import RestProxyMixin
+    from ochra.common.utils.mixins import RestProxyMixin

     class IkaPlate(IkaPlateAbstract, RestProxyMixin):